 Yes.
 A round help button with a robot-reading-a-book icon sits in the bottom-right corner of every workspace page.
 Open it to ask questions about how AuditSchedule works in plain language; it is an AI assistant that answers from this manual and, when relevant, offers a button to jump straight to the right page.
 Because it relies on your own role, it explains where a feature lives rather than promising you can access it, and it does not change any of your data.
 If it cannot answer something, it points you to the Feedback button or a workspace administrator.

 Use the Feedback button at the bottom of the left sidebar.
 It opens a short form for sharing suggestions, questions, or issues with the team.
 It is available to every signed-in user regardless of role.
+After sending, you can track your feedback on the Feedback tab of My Profile, where each item shows its current status and any reply from the team.

 Rows represent people and columns represent time.
 Project pills show scheduled allocation, leave badges show time away, holiday styling marks public holidays, travel icons show planned or confirmed trips, event pills show organization events, and red cells indicate over-allocation conflicts.
 Amber cells are conflicts that were accepted on the Conflicts page; hover one to see who accepted it and when.